OKw3un/StardewValleyToken/README.md

 -Run the program while Stardew Valley is open.

+-Ensure the game is in windowed mode (not fullscreen).

+-Make sure the hoe is assigned to the 6 key and the seeds are assigned to the 7 key in your inventory.

 -Enter the desired width and length for the area you want to automate.

 -The program will bring the game to the foreground, simulate the necessary inputs, and perform farming tasks on your behalf.